-Water Supply System Name: Villas at Cattail Creek

-PWSID:

-County: Howard

-Consumer Confidence Report due to customers and to MDE no later than July 1st; Certification of Delivery due to MDE no later than October 1st each year.
-CCR and Certification are best delivered together by email attachment if possible.

-I confirm that the Consumer Confidence Report for the year 2018 has been distributed to customers (and appropriate notices of availability have been given) in accordance with COMAR 26.04.01 by July 1, 2019.
-I further certify that the report is correct and consistent with compliance monitoring data previously submitted to MDE.

-Certified by: Name_Jaime Blumberg, CMCA, AMS

-Signature

-Title_Community Manager

-Phone #410-808-6769 Date_06/07/2019

-Specific details of on CCR distribution: (Date all that apply)

-06/11/19 Date CC R was delivered to MDE.

-06/ 11/19 Date CC R was distributed by mail.

-App R was distributed by other methods.
-List methods of delivery: roved electronic delivery plan is on file with MDE.
-(Check if applicable) otice of CCR availability was published.

-efforts d faith efforts were used to reach non-bill paying consumers.
-Those included the following recommended methods: Date of posting the CCR on the Internet at: Date of mailing the CCR to postal patrons (bulk mail) within the service area (attach zip codes) Date of advertising availability of the CCR in news media (attach copy of announcement).
-Date of publication of CCR in local newspaper (attach copy).
-Date of delivery of multiple copies to single bill addresses serving several persons such as: apartments, businesses, and large private employers.
-Date of delivery to community organizations (attach a list).
+Water System Name: Villas at Cattail Creek Water System Number: 013-0005 I confirm that the Consumer Confidence Report (CCR) for the year 2019 has been delivered to customers (and appropriate notices of availability have been given) in accordance with COMAR 26.04.01.20-2 by July 1, 2020 .
+I further certify that the report is correct and consistent with compliance monitoring data previously submitted to the Maryland Department of the Environment (MDE).
+Certified by (print name): Jaime K Blumberg, CMCA, AMS Certified by (signature): Date 05/11/2020 Title: Community Manager Telephone: 410.808.6769 Email: jaimekb@unlimitedpropertymgmt.com CCR delivery information (must include completion dates for all applicable delivery actions; see reverse for delivery requirements): Date CCR was delivered to MDE "Good faith" efforts: Indicate the date(s) that any of the following "good faith" efforts were used to reach non bill-paying consumers: CCR posted on the Internet (include Internet address: CCR mailed to postal patrons (bulk mail) within the service area (attach zip codes).
+Advertising availability of the CCR in news media (attach copy of announcement).
+CCR published in local newspaper (attach copy).
+Delivery of multiple copies to single bill addresses serving several persons, such as apartments, businesses, and large private employers.
+Delivery to community organizations (attach a list).
+Other (describe delivery method): Tier 3 Public Notices: Check here ☐ if a monitoring or reporting violation public notice, fluoride secondary maximum contaminant level notice, special notice for the availability of unregulated contaminant monitoring date, or other Tier 3 Public Notice was included with the CCR.
+Mandatory for systems serving 100,000 or more persons: CCR must be posted on a publicly accessible Internet site.
+Indicate the date the CCR was made available on the Internet: Include Internet address:

-types addressed: A tier 3 public notice is distributed with the CCR.
-Monitoring violations are addressed in the CCR.
-MCL violations are addressed in the CCR.
-CCR Delivery or Adequacy Violations are addressed in the CCR.

-Date pos systems serving 100,000 or more persons: ted CCR on a publicly accessible Internet site.
-List Internet address:

-MDE/WMA/COM.025 (Revised 3/2016)

-Maryland Code of Regulations

-26.04.01.20-2 Consumer Confidence Report Delivery
+Code of Maryland Regulations (COMAR) 26.04.01.20-2 Consumer Confidence Report Delivery